-LUNCHEON INFORMATION MEETINGS are held at our clubhouse on the second Thursday of the month (except July and
+LUNCH & LEARN GATHERINGS are held at our clubhouse on the Third Wednesday of the month (except July and

-August) at 10:00 a.m.
-Reservations required by the preceding Sunday by calling contact number above or emailing us under the Contact Us tab.
+August) at 11:00 a.m.
+Reservations required by the preceding Sunday by calling contact number above or emailing us under the Contact Us tab and mentioning Lunch & Learn.

-Areas of focus for Club Projects & Activities
+Areas of focus for Club Projects And Activities

 GFWC Arts Programs:

 The GFWC Arts Community Service Program encourages members to promote and support arts activities in all communities.
 It is designed to inspire clubwomen to engage the creative ambiance within their lives.
 Create programs and projects that include music, dance, drama, theatre, and other